 The experiments performed by Wong~\cite{wong_lackadaisical_2d} and Nahimovs~\cite{nahimovs_lackadaisical} can reveal some dependence between the success probability and the space density of solutions $\rho$, where $\rho = \frac{m}{N}$.
-However, such works did not make links between the density of solutions and the success probability achieved at the end of the simulation.
-Here, we discuss these previous experiments briefly but aiming to identify the impacts of $\rho$.
-Finally, a complementary experiment was made.
+However, such works did not link the density of solutions and the success probability achieved at the end of the simulation.
+Here, we briefly discuss these previous experiments identifying the impacts of $\rho$.
+Finally, a complementary experiment was performed.

 Firstly, Wong~\cite{wong_lackadaisical_2d} investigated the impacts of adding more unmarked vertices in a grid with only one solution.
-Actually, that experiment evaluated how decreases in density of solutions could affect the final success probability.
+That experiment evaluated how decreases in the density of solutions could affect the final success probability.
 As a result, the success probability tends to improve, even though some disturbed behavior for the first values of $N$ exists.

 After that, Nahimovs~\cite{nahimovs_lackadaisical} inserted more and more solutions in the $200$ x $200$ grid when adjusting the value of $l$ for multiple marked vertices.
 Since the grid size was fixed, that experiment increased the density of solutions with each new vertex being marked.
-However, the probability of measure a marked vertex was smaller when $m$ increased.
+However, the probability of measuring a marked vertex was smaller when $m$ increased.
 It would be a counter-intuitive idea in a classical world.